Pavindu-Gunathilaka/JobPortalSystem/README.md

 ## Backend Setup

 The backend is built using **Node.js**, **Express**, and **MongoDB**.
-It exposes RESTful APIs for user authentication, job posting, and job search.
+It exposes RESTful APIs for user authentication, job posting, and job application management.
 The server is set up with JWT authentication for secure access.

 ## Frontend Setup